Sedimentary rock: Transformation (Diagenesis)

 As sediments accumulate in a depositional environment, older sediments are buried by younger sediments, and they undergo diagenesis.
 Diagenesis includes all the chemical, physical, and biological changes, exclusive of surface weathering, undergone by a sediment after its initial deposition.
 This includes compaction and lithification of the sediments.
 Early stages of diagenesis, described as eogenesis, take place at shallow depths (a few tens of meters) and is characterized by bioturbation and mineralogical changes in the sediments, with only slight compaction.
 The red hematite that gives red bed sandstones their color is likely formed during eogenesis.
 Some biochemical processes, like the activity of bacteria, can affect minerals in a rock and are therefore seen as part of diagenesis.
+Another example of sedimentary diagenesis is the dolomitzation of rocks such as limestone.

 Deeper burial is accompanied by mesogenesis, during which most of the compaction and lithification takes place.
 Compaction takes place as the sediments come under increasing overburden (lithostatic) pressure from overlying sediments.
 Sediment grains move into more compact arrangements, grains of ductile minerals (such as mica) are deformed, and pore space is reduced.
 Sediments are typically saturated with groundwater or seawater when originally deposited, and as pore space is reduced, much of these connate fluids are expelled.
 In addition to this physical compaction, chemical compaction may take place via pressure solution.
 Points of contact between grains are under the greatest strain, and the strained mineral is more soluble than the rest of the grain.
 As a result, the contact points are dissolved away, allowing the grains to come into closer contact.
 The increased pressure and temperature stimulate further chemical reactions, such as the reactions by which organic material becomes lignite or coal.

 Lithification follows closely on compaction, as increased temperatures at depth hasten the precipitation of cement that binds the grains together.
 Pressure solution contributes to this process of cementation, as the mineral dissolved from strained contact points is redeposited in the unstrained pore spaces.
 This further reduces porosity and makes the rock more compact and competent.

 Unroofing of buried sedimentary rock is accompanied by telogenesis, the third and final stage of diagenesis.
 As erosion reduces the depth of burial, renewed exposure to meteoric water produces additional changes to the sedimentary rock, such as leaching of some of the cement to produce secondary porosity.

 At sufficiently high temperature and pressure, the realm of diagenesis makes way for metamorphism, the process that forms metamorphic rock.